monk-io/docs/docs/lifecycle/cluster-operate-1.md

 The instance will be terminated.

-Monk will not back up the storage of the instances it terminates.
+MonkOS will not back up the storage of the instances it terminates.
 Use `peer-remove` with caution and make sure that you've backed up your data first if you'd like to keep it.

 :::